by Dan Hiestand

 “You eat the impossible for breakfast or people die!”

-Jace stood in his room, arms crossed, staring out at the balcony and the torrents of sweeping rain that had chased away any idea of retrieving the Orinel Lin.
+Back in his room, Jace stood with his arms crossed, staring out at the balcony and the torrents of sweeping rain that had chased away any idea of retrieving the Orinel Lin.
 It wasn’t a concern over getting drenched so much as knowing the bottle would be diluted and ruined by now, which would make said drenching pointless.
 Then the double doors rattled against the vicious gusts beyond; a final emphasis to accept his disappointment.

 Anticlimatic, he thought.